 A majority of voting members and a majority of nonvoting members would constitute a quorum to transact council business, and an affirmative majority vote would be required for official council action.
-Council business would be performed at a public meeting held in compliance with the Open Meetings Act, and the council's writings and records would be subject to the Freedom of Information Act.
+Council business would be performed at a public meeting held in compliance with the Open Meetings Act, and a writing created by the council in the performance of an official function would be subject to the Freedom of Information Act.

 Members of the council would serve without compensation but could be reimbursed for expenses incurred in performing their duties.
-The chair of the council could recommend that a member be removed for incompetence, dereliction of duty, malfeasance, or any other reason the chair considers appropriate.
+A member could be removed for incompetence, dereliction of duty, malfeasance, or any other reason considered appropriate by the office for whom the appointment was made.
 Council vacancies would be filled for the unexpired term in the same manner as the original appointment.

-Qualified administrative and technical staff for the council would be provided by the Departments of Technology, Management, and Budget; Environmental Quality; Transportation; Natural Resources; and Treasury.
+Qualified administrative and technical staff for the council would be provided by the Departments of Technology, Management, and Budget; Agriculture and Rural Development; Environmental Quality; Transportation; Natural Resources; and Treasury.